Understanding NEC 2023 GFCI Rule Changes (Section 210.8 Explained)

 Key Changes in NEC 2023 Section 210.8

-The core of the NEC 2023 vs 2020 changes for GFCIs lies in three areas: the shift from amperage to voltage, the expansion of locations in both dwelling and non-dwelling units, and the introduction of a brand-new rule for all outdoor outlets.
+The core of the NEC 2023 vs 2020 changes for GFCIs lies in three areas: the shift from amperage‑style wording to a voltage‑to‑ground approach, the expansion of locations in both dwelling and non‑dwelling units, and the introduction of a new provision for many outdoor outlets.

 Expanded Voltage Range: 125‑Volt Through 250‑Volt Receptacles